 Gardening is another passion.
 Often, my inspiration comes from nature and the study of light and shadows.
 The subject matter of my paintings are primarily still lifes and gardens.

-I am open to doing commissions.
-Please contact me to inquire further about my work.
+Please contact me to inquire about my work.

 THE AUTHOR: My love of mysteries began at an early age through children’s mystery book series.
-Noir films and movies of the mystery/suspense genre, especially anything Bogart, have also influenced her writing.
+Noir films and movies of the mystery/suspense genre, especially anything Bogart, have also influenced my writing.